0r/Three-Manuscript-Thesis-LaTeX-Template/Readme.md

 ## Troubleshooting

+- If Overleaf times out during compilation, switch to draft mode by changing the first line of `Main.tex` to `\documentclass[draft]{styles}`.
+Compile once, then remove `[draft]` and compile again in normal mode.
 - References show as question marks: rebuild with `latexmk -C` then `latexmk -pdf -use-biber Main.tex`.
 - Bibliography is empty: confirm `Citations.bib` is in the project root and that you cite at least one entry.
 - A chapter is missing from the table of contents: use `\chapter{...}` (not `\chapter*{...}`).

 ## See also

-Latex thesis templates provided by other Mizzou alum: Alex Yang and John Hammond.
+Latex thesis templates provided by other Mizzou alum [Alex Yang](https://github.com/aleozlx/latex-thesis-mizzou-2017), [John Hammond](https://github.com/jmhammond/latex-thesis-mizzou).